Malcolm Offord: 2014 Scottish independence referendum

+2021 Scottish Parliament election

 At the May 2021 Scottish Parliament election, Offord stood as a Scottish Conservatives list candidate for the Lothian electoral region, but having been placed fifth on the list he failed to gain a seat.
 His selection had been criticised by other Conservatives as "cronyism".
 One Conservative told the Edinburgh Evening News: "It seems all you need to get an endorsement is to have deep pockets."
-The article also mentioned that Offord’s support of the Conservatives goes back at least 14 years, with the businessman donating £15,000 as recently as November 2019.
+The article also mentioned that Offord's support of the Conservatives goes back at least 14 years, with the businessman donating £15,000 as recently as November 2019.

 During the 2021 election campaign, Offord wrote a series of essays entitled "The United Kingdom: Why Scotland Should Remain", some of which were published by Reform Scotland, Policy Exchange and The Spectator.
 One of Offord's essays published on the Reform Scotland think tank website cited the Government Expenditure and Revenue Scotland report in which he proposed that "It should be a matter of principle and pride for any Scottish government, Unionist or Nationalist, to reduce the gap between expenditure and revenue in Scotland.
 I do not want the case for the Union in Scotland to be built on the idea of dependency; I want our Union to be constructed on the idea of mutual benefit and reciprocity where England, Scotland, Wales and Northern Ireland all do their best to raise and share resources for the common good.
-Whether pro-Union or pro-Independence, this is a goal we should all unite around."
+Whether pro-union or pro-independence, this is a goal we should all unite around."